flyve-mdm/blackberry-mdm-agent/README.md

 We share long-form content about the project in the [wiki](https://github.com/flyve-mdm/flyve-mdm-blackberry-agent/wiki).

+## Versioning

+In order to provide transparency on our release cycle and to maintain backward compatibility, Flyve MDM is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+We are committed to following and complying with the rules, the best we can.

+See [the tags section of our GitHub project](http://github.com/flyve-mdm/flyve-mdm-blackberry-agent/tags) for changelogs for each release version of Flyve MDM.
+Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

+## Contribute

+Want to file a bug, contribute some code, or improve documentation?
+Excellent!
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/flyve-mdm-blackberry-agent/issues).

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
 You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm]).
 Ping me @rafaelje in the IRC chatroom if you get stuck.

-## Contribute

-Want to file a bug, contribute some code, or improve documentation?
-Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/flyve-mdm-blackberry-agent/issues).

 ## Copying